An art/science programme exploring how human technologies could relate to the environment the way organisms do.

 Machines are human artifacts that embody our ambitions and intentions.
 Robotic systems are particularly revealing because they have agency similar to biological organisms.
 This makes them a particularly attractive subject for exploration.
 The Machine Wilderness program starts from the viewpoint of organisms (and technologies) as interacting populations surfing collectively on the geological and meteorological currents that carry them.

-residencies @ Glazen Huis
+residencies @ Zone2Source

 may20/juli8 2018